2010s

-The United States continued to retain its superpower status while China, along with launching vast economic initiatives and military reforms, sought to expand its influence in the South China Sea and in Africa, solidifying its position as an emerging superpower, despite also causing series of conflicts around its frontiers.
-Within its border, China also enhanced its suppression and control of Hong Kong, Xinjiang, and Tibet.
-Global competition between China and the U.S. coalesced into a "containment" effort and a trade war.
-Elsewhere in Asia, the Koreas improved their relations after a prolonged crisis, and the War on Terror continued as a part of the U.S.'s continued military involvement in many parts of the world.
-The rise of the Islamic State of Iraq and the Levant extremist organization in 2014 erased the borders between Syria and Iraq, resulting in a multinational intervention.
+The United States continued to retain its superpower status while China sought to expand its influence in the South China Sea and in Africa through its economic initiatives and military reforms.
+It solidified its position as an emerging superpower, despite causing a series of conflicts around its frontiers.
+Within its border, China enhanced its suppression and control of Hong Kong, Xinjiang, and Tibet.
+These developments led the United States to implement a containment policy and initiate a trade war against China.
+Elsewhere in Asia, the Koreas improved their relations after a prolonged crisis between the two countries, and the war on terror continued as a part of the U.S.'s continued military involvement in many parts of the world.
+The rise of the Islamic State of Iraq and the Levant extremist organization in 2014 erased the Syria-Iraq border, resulting in a multinational intervention against it.
 In Africa, South Sudan broke away from Sudan, and mass protests and various coups d'état saw longtime strongmen deposed.
-In the U.S., celebrity businessman Donald Trump was elected president amid an international wave of populism and neo-nationalism.
-The European Union experienced a migrant crisis in the middle of the decade and the historic United Kingdom EU membership referendum followed by withdrawal negotiations during its later years.
+In the U.S., celebrity businessman Donald Trump was elected president in 2016 amid an international wave of populism and neo-nationalism.
+The European Union experienced a migrant crisis in the middle of the decade and withdrawal of the United Kingdom as a member state following the historic United Kingdom EU membership referendum.
 Russia attempted to assert itself in international affairs, annexing Crimea in 2014.
+In the last months of the decade, the first cases of the Coronavirus pandemic of Sars-Cov2 emerged in Wuhan, China, before affecting the rest of the world.